FAQs

 How many prerequisite courses can be in progress or to be taken by the application due date for an application to be considered?

 It is strongly recommended that students have no more than 2 prerequisites remaining to be completed after the application deadline date (i.e., currently in progress or to be completed in an upcoming term).
 As soon as a student has registered in the prerequisite courses, the student should send proof of enrollment at mscslp@ualberta.ca.
-It is a condition of acceptance that all courses must be completed prior to beginning the program.
+It is a condition of acceptance that all courses must be completed before beginning the program.

 How is my GPA calculated?